-(2) Each first draw tap sample for lead and copper shall be one (1) liter in volume and have stood motionless in the plumbing system of each sampling site for at least six (6) hours.
-First draw samples from residential housing shall be collected from the cold water kitchen tap or bathroom sink tap.
-First draw samples from a nonresidential building shall be one (1) liter in volume and shall be collected at an interior tap from which water is typically drawn for consumption.
-Nonfirst draw samples collected in lieu of first draw samples pursuant to subdivision (5) shall be one (1) liter in volume and shall be collected at an interior tap from which water is trypically drawn for consumption.
-Nonfirst draw samples collected at an interior tap from which water is trypically drawn for consumption.
-To subdivision of the system of the system or the system may allow residents to collect first draw samples after instructing the residents of the samples may be done up to fourteen (14) days after the sample is collected.
+- (2) Each first draw tap sample for lead and copper: - (A) shall:

+- (i) be one (1) liter in volume; and

+- (ii) have stood motionless in the plumbing system of each sampling site for at least six (6) hours;

+- (B) from residential housing shall be collected from the:

+- (i) cold water kitchen tap; or

+- (ii) bathroom sink tap;

+- (C) from a nonresidential building shall be:

+- (i) one (1) liter in volume; and

+- (ii) collected at an interior tap from which water is typically drawn for consumption; and

+- (D) may be collected by the:

+- (i) system; or

+- (ii) residents, as allowed by the system, after instructing the residents of the sampling procedures specified in this subdivision.

+To avoid problems of residents handling nitric acid, acidification of first draw samples may be done up to fourteen (14) days after the sample is collected.
 After acidification to resolubilize the metals, the sample must stand in the original container for the time specified in the EPA-approved method before the sample can be analyzed.
 If a system allows residents to perform sampling, the system may not challenge, based on alleged errors in sample collection, the accuracy of sampling results.

-(3) Each service line sample shall be one (1) liter in volume and have stood motionless in the lead service line for at least six (6) hours.
-Lead service line samples shall be collected in one (1) of the following three (3) ways:

-(A) At the tap after flushing the volume of water between the tap and the lead service line.
-The volume of water shall be calculated based on the interior diameter and length of the pipe between the tap and the lead service line.

-(B) Tapping directly into the lead service line.

-(C) If the sampling site is a building constructed as a single family residence, allowing the water to run until there is a significant change in temperature that would be indicative of water that has been standing in the lead service line.
-(4) A water system shall collect each first draw tap sample from the same sampling site from which it collected a previous sample.
-If, for any reason, the water system cannot gain entry to a sampling site in order to collect a follow-up tap sample, the system may collect the follow-up tap sample from another sampling site in its sampling pool as long as the new site meets the same targeting criteria and is within reasonable proximity of the original site.

-(5) A nontransient noncommunity water system, or a community water system meeting the criteria of section 44(c)(7)(A) and 44(c)(7)(B) of this rule, that does not have enough taps that can supply first draw samples, as defined in section 1 of this rule, may apply to the commissioner in writing to substitute nonfirst draw samples.
-Such systems must collect as many first draw samples from appropriate taps as possible and identify sampling times and locations that would likely result in the longest standing time for the remaining sites.
+- (3) Each service line sample shall be one (1) liter in volume and have stood motionless in the lead service line for at least six (6) hours.
+Lead service line samples shall be collected in one (1) of the following ways: - (A) At the tap after flushing the volume of water between the tap and the lead service line.
+The volume of water shall be calculated based on the interior diameter and length of the pipe between the tap and the lead service line. - (B) Tapping directly into the lead service line. - (C) If the sampling site is a building constructed as a single family residence, allowing the water to run until there is a significant change in temperature that would be indicative of water that has been standing in the lead service line. - (4) A water system shall collect each first draw tap sample from: - (A) the same sampling site from which it collected a previous sample; or - (B) another sampling site in its sampling pool: - (i) if, for any reason, the water system cannot gain entry to a sampling site in order to collect a follow-up tap sample; and - (ii) as long as the new site: - (AA) meets the same targeting criteria; and - (BB) is within reasonable proximity of the original site. - (5) An NTNCWS, or a CWS meeting the criteria of section 44(b)(7) of this rule, that does not have enough taps that can supply first draw samples, as defined in subsection (a)(1): - (A) may apply to the commissioner in writing to substitute nonfirst draw samples; and - (B) must: - (i) collect as many first draw samples as possible that are: - (AA) one (1) liter in volume; and - (BB) collected at an interior tap from which water is typically drawn for consumption; and - (ii) identify: - (AA) sampling times; and - (BB) locations;

+that would likely result in the longest standing time for the remaining sites.

 The commissioner has the discretion to waive the requirement for prior approval of nonfirst draw sample sites selected by the system by written notification to the system.